How to Find the Best Mortgage Rates

 • Loan size: a $300,000 loan is riskier to the bank than a $200,000 loan because the bank stands to lose more money.

 • Percent of home value: a loan that makes up 75% of the home’s value is riskier than one that only makes up 50% of the home’s value.
 The bank needs to recoup a greater percentage of the current assets.
-A larger down payment can result in a cheaper loan.
+A larger down payment can result in a cheaper loan (this is also known as the loan to value (LTV) ratio).

 • Collateral: if you have other assets (like a retirement account or investment funds) you might secure a better mortgage rate because these items can be used as collateral if you default on your loan.

-Banks have different weights for various factors related to your financial profile and loan application.
+Many lenders may weigh these factors differently, which is why offers can vary.
 They will run your numbers through their system and propose an interest rate for your loan.

 Small Interest Rate Changes Impact Your Monthly Mortgage Payment

 It’s worth the time and effort to learn where to find the best mortgage rates for your home.
+Securing a lower mortgage rate can significantly reduce your total interest payment over the life of the loan, making your mortgage payments more manageable.
 Even small percentage changes in your interest rates can raise or lower your monthly mortgage payment.

-The team at Rocket Mortgage highlights how a 1% change in interest rates can increase a mortgage payment by $100 each month – more than $1,000 each year.
+A 1% change in interest rates can increase a mortgage payment by $100 each month – more than $1,000 each year.
+The monthly payments shown in these examples reflect changes in both principal and interest, helping you understand how rate fluctuations impact your repayment.
 If the borrower has a 30-year fixed-rate mortgage, the savings with a lower interest rate could be enough to buy a car or attend college over the course of the loan.

 In some cases, a higher-than-expected interest rate could push your debt-to-income ratio out of the limits of the mortgage lender, leading to a declined loan.
-Shopping around for loans could be the difference between buying a house now and waiting a few years.
+Shopping around for loans could be the difference between buying a house now and waiting a few years, as securing a lower mortgage rate can make your mortgage payments more affordable.

 Federal Interest Rates Will Play a Role in Your Loan Offers